-- Move the inverter with care to prevent device damage and personal injury. - The connectors and terminals at the bottom of the inverter must not bear any weight.
-Ensure that they do not come into direct contact with the ground or other supports. - When you need to temporarily place the inverter on the ground, place foam or cardboard under the inverter to prevent damage to its enclosure.
+- Move the inverter with care to prevent device damage and personal injury. - Do not use the wiring terminals and ports at the bottom to support any weight of the inverter. - When you need to temporarily place the inverter on the ground, use foam, cardboard, or other protection material to prevent damage to its enclosure.

-Figure 4-10 Moving the inverter
+Figure 4-8 Moving the inverter